CharuchithRanjit/Web-Application-for-the-Blind/README.md

+## Web Application for the blind

-This is a simple React web application.
+This is a React web application.
 There are 3 courses available that can be selected from home page.
 Items in the page can be heard by hovering on them.
 Also, instructions are given out in the start.
+Meant for blind students.
+Reads out the text, so the students dont have to see.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).